 Find & Apply For Sociology Professor Jobs In Aroostook, Maine

-Sociology Professor jobs in Aroostook, Maine involve teaching undergraduate courses, conducting research, and engaging with the local community.
-Responsibilities include preparing lectures, grading assignments, and advising students.
-Candidates must have a Ph.D. in Sociology, teaching experience, and a commitment to diversity and inclusion.
+Sociology Professor jobs in Aroostook, Maine involve teaching undergraduate courses, conducting research, and participating in departmental activities.
+Responsibilities include developing syllabi, grading assignments, and advising students.
+Candidates must have a Ph.D. in Sociology, teaching experience, and a strong research background.
+These positions offer competitive salaries and benefits.
 Below you can find different Sociology Professor positions in Aroostook, Maine.

 YourPace Part-Time Faculty: Cyber Security